 Now more than ever we need to maintain brand awareness.
 Customers want to feel connected to the brands they use, and UGC is a great way to help customers identify with people like them who are using that same product (compared to a model in a studio).

-Fashion brands are using UGC, but so are homeware and furniture sites such as IKEA and The White Company.
+Fashion brands are using UGC, but so are homeware and furniture sites The White Company.

 Allowing users to visualize some bed linen in a fellow user’s bedroom, or checking to see the garden table and chairs fit on someone else’s balcony is a great way to boost engagement.
 If you happen to see another user’s living room that looks eerily similar to yours, and that ornament looks fantastic, then it’s a no-brainer.

 N.B.
 Cute pooch not for sale

 Highlighting size options using real people on PDPs

 Many fashion brands now use product images that feature real customers at home instead of models in a studio.
 This allows customers to see the product worn by real people (of different shapes and sizes), helping to provide authenticity in its truest sense.

 How to validate the improvement with CS Metrics

 - Monitor the click recurrence and exposure time over each product image to see if users are engaging.